print-weilburg/mailbeez-documentation/pages/03.documentation/01.basics/01.what-is-mailbeez/docs.en.md

     category: docs
 ---

-Text about MailBeez

-## What makes MailBeez different

 MailBeez is a modular system for the implementation of fully automated after sale email campaigns.
 Typically installed within 5-15 minutes following some very easy steps, you can be sending out your first emails in no time!
 For further reading, take a look at the [Installation Manual](/documentation/installation/)

 **Here are some examples of what Mailbeez can do:**